carlgira/springboot-oracle-soda/README.md

 The next project is a simple work in progress to use the soda library with spring boot.

-For no, it does implement the database connection using some configuration beans but, its possible (and better) to implement this using a custom Spring Repository.
+For now, it does implement the database connection using some configuration beans but, its possible (and better) to implement this using a custom Spring Repository.

 ## Requirements
 - JDK 11